citrix/terraform-provider-citrixitm/CONTRIBUTING.md

 go install
 ```

 This should place a binary file named `terraform-provider-citrixitm` within `$GOPATH/bin`.
-If you plan on actually using it with Terraform, you should copy that file into ~/.terraform.d/plugins/.
+If you plan on actually using it with Terraform, you should copy that file into ~/.terraform.d/plugins/ at this point.

 ## Testing